andresgongora/synth-shell/README.md

 Some general remarks:

-* Remember to allow the escripts to execute (i.e. chmod +x script_name).
+* Remember to allow the scripts to execute (i.e. chmod +x script_name).
+* The usefulness of the scripts lays, exclusively, in the way you use them.
+There are really no rules, but consider the following:
-* Some scripts are very useful if you call them with a keyboard shortcut.
+	* Some scripts are most useful when called with a keyboard shortcut rather than from the terminal.
-* Others are meant to work with cron
+	* Others are meant to work with cron to do periodical work
 	* Usually, the scripts inside "terminal" are meant to be copied into your ~/.bashrc file, or alternatively, sourced from within.